 - It is better compared to all of other SAAS ecommerce platforms.

-- Some of the important features like professional reports are only available in the top tier plans.
+- Important features like professional reports are only available in the top tier plans.

 - Staff accounts are limited you get 2 in 29$, 5 in 79$, and 15 in $299 plans.

 - You have to pay a transaction fee for every sale you make.

 - You are limited to use only the tools in Shopify app store.

 - Powerful tools and highly customizable themes are all premium.

 - Any of the tools you buy are only available for 1 store.
 If you have another store, you need to buy it separately.

 - Product variation options are limited.

 WooCommerce is a free plugin which makes a normal WordPress website into an ecommerce website.
 Both WooCommerce and WordPress are free for anyone to use.
 But to you need to pay for Domain and Hosting from a hosting provider.

 - Since important things other than hosting is hosting is free, it is much cheaper than Shopify.

 - Unlimited staff accounts.